ricecake88/ricecake88.github.io/_posts/2018-06-01-trials_and_tribulations_-_cli_gem_project.markdown

  4. an option of listing all the actors with upcoming movies for this month
  5. an option of listing all the actors with upcoming movies for the rest of the year
  6. a submenu of listing more information about a certain actor
+ 7. ability for user to quit the program

 If time permitted I would give the option to the user to list certain genres of movies and distributors.
 (Later note: I didn't have enough time, but want to revisit this!)

-**The difficulties with deciding which page to scrape.**
+**The difficulties with deciding which page to scrape**

-The IMDB "coming soon" page organizes their movies by date but leaving off the year.
+The IMDB "coming soon" page organizes their movies by date but leave off the year.
 I made the mistake of scraping the month and date from this page, leaving the year empty which posed a problem.
-It was already a problem that the date was on the same level as the movie information, which required a bit of creativity to be able to create a new Movie object with the required base information (of date and title)
+Scraping the page for the date and storing the date for each movie was already a challenge given that the date was on the same tree level as the movie information, which required a bit of creativity.
+I expand on this problem further down the page.

-The solution was to scrape the individual movie profile page, but I felt it required a reworking of getting the data into the movie database, and nothing else was accomplished yet so I left that as pending while I decided that changing my stub actor strings into Actor Objects was more important to focus on.
+The solution was to scrape the individual movie profile page for the release date, but I felt it required a reworking of getting the data into the movie database, and nothing else in my project was accomplished yet so I left that as pending to-do item while I decided that changing my stub actor strings into Actor Objects was a higher priority.

 **Disaster in "How Many Through"**